History Fast Food Introduction to Part 1

 The idea here is to be conscious of triggers caused by food ads.
 Try to recollect what your original lunch plan was.
 It might be that you brought lunch and it’s back at work or, you were going to skip lunch today and take off earlier.
 GPS food ads are triggers for quick response and immediate changes.
 You can be conscious of your decisions and change them on your terms with repeated awareness over time.

-While you’re waiting for Part 2, check out this original slider’s recipe from the 1970s.
+While you’re waiting for future segments of this article, check out this original slider’s recipe from the 1970s.

-Hang on to this article’s link, as we’ll update with a link to Part 2 right here.
+Hang on to this article’s link, as we’ll update it with a link to Part 2, 3, … right here.

 - Marketing to the Primary Customer Base and how it evolved